hnarjis/linkely/README.md

 ```

 You can now use `manage.py` like in a regular Django application.
 The
-easiest way to run service dependencies is to start docker-compose
+easiest way to run service dependencies is to start docker compose
 (see above).
 The web server will now run both locally (outside Docker)
 and in Docker, so a different port needs to be used for the local
 server, `8080` for example:

 ```
-$ docker-compose up -d  # if it's not already running
+$ docker compose up -d  # if it's not already running
 $ poetry shell          # if you're not already in a shell
 $ ./linkely/manage.py runserver 8080
 ```